Sonu-sha/To-do-Tasks/README.md

 # TO-DO-LIST

-TO-DO-LIST (Made using HTML5 CSS3 and JavaScript)
+TO-DO-LIST (Made using HTML CSS and JavaScript)

 See the App live at - https://daily-to-do-tasks.netlify.app/